 Basecamp and Slack have several features that overlap, including notifications and file sharing, but you’re not going to get the same functionality in both.
 Slack is a communication and messaging tool, while Basecamp is primarily project management.

-Despite their inherent differences, most people suggest that you use Slack to enhance your Basecamp experience, because these tools can work very well together.
-You can easily import updates from Basecamp into Slack with a connection tool like Zapier.
+Despite their inherent differences, Slack can actually enhance your Basecamp experience because these tools can work very well together.
+For example, you can easily import updates from Basecamp into Slack with Zapier.

 Basecamp approaches file sharing like a repository.
 Team members click into a project to add all the files associated with that project in a central location.
 The Docs & Files location can be segmented into folders, which can then be further organized with color coding and upload notes.
 A double-edged sword of this configuration is that files are public to the entire team that works on a single project.
 Sharing files between individuals or setting user permissions isn’t really in the cards here.